Week 1: Build a site that responds to scroll with animation and depth

 After getting scroll-based animations working and layering in canvas visuals (like the generative circles from Day 3), I wanted to bring that same kind of reactivity into the page layout itself.

-Today’s focus was making sections feel dynamic, not just by appearing, but by actually changing as you scroll through them.
-This meant using Framer Motion’s scroll hooks to link real-time motion to scroll behavior.
+Today’s focus was about making sections feel dynamic, not just by appearing, but by actually changing as you scroll through them.
+This required using Framer Motion’s scroll hooks to link real-time motion to scroll behavior.

 Day 4 Goals: